-2.13 Master Agreement
+2.13 Independent Study Agreement

-A current written agreement (also referred to as a "master agreement") for each Personalized Learning pupil shall be maintained on file for each participating student, including but not limited to, all of the following:
+A current written independent study agreement for each Personalized Learning pupil shall be maintained on file for each participating student, including but not limited to, all of the following:

 - The manner, time, frequency, and place for submitting a pupil's assignments, for reporting the pupil's academic progress, and for communicating with a pupil's parent, guardian, or caregiver regarding a pupil's academic progress. - The objectives and methods of study for the pupil's work, and the methods used to evaluate that work. - The specific resources, including materials and personnel that will be made available to the pupil.
 These resources shall include confirming or providing access to all pupils to the connectivity and devices adequate to participate in the educational program and complete assigned work.